 Endianness specifies the byte order of the four bytes that comprise the 32 bit float.
 Big endian means that higher valued bytes are stored first, i.e. at lower addresses.
 Little endian is the opposite and means that lower valued bytes are stored first.
+With EtherNet/IP, this input is omitted as it is only relevant for Unicode texts.

 The PLC node is used to define modules in specific slots.
-This setup must exactly match the PROFINET setup on the PLC, to enable communication between the PLC and the CS-60/ID-600.
+This setup must exactly match the PROFINET or EtherNet/IP setup on the PLC, to enable communication between the PLC and the CS-60/ID-600.
 The PLC node is shown both on the Acquisition tool and the Logic tool.
-Inside the PLC node, the names Input and Output for the modules are used as seen from the PLC (A PLC Output is transferred from the PLC via PROFINET to the CS-60/ID-600, where it is seen as an input.
-A PLC Input is transferred from the CS-60/ID-600 via PROFINET to the PLC, on the CS-60/ID-600 this is seen as an output.)
+Inside the PLC node, the names Input and Output for the modules are used as seen from the PLC.
+A PLC Output is transferred from the PLC via PROFINET or EtherNet/IP to the CS-60/ID-600, where it is seen as an input.
+A PLC Input is transferred from the CS-60/ID-600 via PROFINET or EtherNet/IP to the PLC, on the CS-60/ID-600 this is seen as an output.